nehaltangudu12/nehaltangudu12/README.md

 ### Hi there 👋
+I am a current Sophomore at UIUC studying Mathematics and Computer Science!
+I am knowledgeable in C++, Python, Java, C# (with the Unity engine), and HTML/CSS.
 <!--
 **nehaltangudu12/nehaltangudu12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.